kontaktio/telegraf_archived/plugins/inputs/zookeeper/README.md

 If you have any issues please check the direct Zookeeper output using netcat:

+### Debugging:

+If you have any issues please check the direct Zookeeper output using netcat:
 ```sh
 $ echo mntr | nc localhost 2181
 zk_version      3.4.9-3--1, built on Thu, 01 Jun 2017 16:26:44 -0700